By Kel Hahn

 “In my research, I was only able to find three schools with minors in dance, and UK was one of them.
 I’ve been dancing since I was two.
 I love it and I don’t want to stop doing it, and this was a great way for me to continue dancing.”

 The second reason?
 Significant scholarship support.
-In addition to a couple of scholarships from UK and the Department of Mining Engineering, Caroline is a Lester Scholar.
+In addition to a couple of scholarships from UK and the Department of Mining Engineering, Caroline has also received a scholarship from the College of Engineering.

 “Combined, they all help me not worry constantly about how I’m going to pay for college.
 The other schools I applied to didn’t offer nearly as much in scholarships, so that was a huge factor in coming here.”

-“Being a TA and a research assistant are things I want to do; they’re connected to my program.
+“Being a TA and a research assistant were things I wanted to do; they were connected to my program.
 In fact, being a TA is how I decided I want to become a professor.
-The research assistant experience was something I wanted to have before I apply for graduate school.
+The research assistant experience was something I wanted to have before applying for graduate school.
 Both are more fun than work.”

-To broaden her undergraduate experience even further, Caroline will travel to Finland this summer as part of a month-long program exploring smart technology in the mining business—another opportunity she could afford thanks to scholarship funds.
-That trip will come on the heels of her second summer internship with aggregates producer Martin Marietta, one that will take her to North Carolina.
-Knowing she will likely receive occasional managerial responsibilities, Caroline looks forward to implementing lessons she’s learning in EGR190: Understanding Leadership.
+To broaden her undergraduate experience even further, Caroline traveled to Finland in 2019 as part of a month-long program exploring smart technology in the mining business—another opportunity she could afford thanks to scholarship funds.
+That trip will came on the heels of her second summer internship with aggregates producer Martin Marietta, one that took her to North Carolina.
+Knowing she will likely receive occasional managerial responsibilities, Caroline looks forward to implementing lessons she learned in EGR190: Understanding Leadership.

 Thanks to UK scholarships, Caroline has been free to focus on what really matters to her: preparing to serve as an outstanding mining engineer and professor.
 May she never stop dancing.